Are You That Somebody?: Music and lyrics

 Musically, "Are You That Somebody?" is an R&B, pop, avant-funk, and soul song.
 BET labeled the record as R&B/pop and said its production was trip hop inspired.
 Journalist Larry Flick from Billboard, felt that Aaliyah had returned to her funk/hip-hop roots on the record.
 Shaheem Reid from MTV News described the song as "funked-out" and "bounce-infused".
 Its production features a variety of sounds, such as frenetic staccato guitars, beatboxing, and drum and bass courtesy of drum programming.
 Flick described the guitar riff as, "jiggly", and thought that it gives "the track the feel good vibe of a '70s-era throw down".
 Other sounds that are utilized within the instrumental is a sample of a baby crying and laughing, taken from producer Jac Holzman's 1964 track "Happy Baby" from Authentic Sound Effects Volume 8.
 In addition, the song has a neotango rhythm with Aaliyah displaying "coy vocals".
 She also has a "no-nonsense delivery" and sings the opening line 'boy', "like she's creating a perfectly round bubble of sound, drawing out the vowel and vibrating it.
-According to Musicnotes, the record is composed in the key of F major and is set in time signature of common time with a tempo of 66 beats per minute, while Aaliyah's vocal range spans from F♯_{3} to Bb♯_{4}.

 Lyrically, "Are You That Somebody?" is about a "late-night rendezvous with a special someone that needed to be kept on the hush".
 According to Billboard, the lyrics "describe love like a secret, and if this boy is let in on it, he can't tell nobody".
 On the song, Aaliyah issues a "will you still love me tomorrow sentiment".
 Quentin B. Huff from PopMatters, said her "sweet but street" persona is in full effect, as she declares: "Sometimes I'm goody-goody / Right now I'm naughty naughty."
 Huff also noted, there's also a sense of longing in the appearance of the song's title ("'Cause I really need somebody / Tell me are you that somebody") and in the way Aaliyah performed it, stretching out the syllables to the point of desperation and then keeping up with the beat with "hurried, jumbled phrasings".